Support Athens by Locals!

 However, Piraeus has much to offer the visitor and has advantages as an overnight stay, at least, before embarking on the islands.

-For travelers arriving by plane, the airport bus to Piraeus (Number X96) leaves from just outside the Athens International Airport doors, offers a 24-hour service, departing every 30 minutes.
+For travelers arriving by plane, the airport bus to Piraeus (Number X96) leaves from just outside the Athens International Airport doors and offers a 24-hour service, departing every 30 minutes.

 The cost is currently €6.00.
 There are several stops: drivers will advise on the best for particular hotels.